Learn Power BI from an Industry Expert

 Matt Allington is an industry recognised expert in Power BI training and has 30+ years experience in using data to deliver business value.
 Matt is a Microsoft MVP that specialises in Power BI, Power Pivot and Power Query.
 He brings his business and IT experience to the table to get fast and effective results and help you with general business data problem solving.

-Matt is the author of the books “Supercharge Power BI: Power BI is Better When you Learn to Write DAX” and “Supercharge Excel: When You Learn To Write DAX For Power Pivot”.
-You can view Matt’s selection of Power BI Books for sale.
+Matt is the author of the best selling books “Supercharge Power BI: Power BI is Better When you Learn to Write DAX” and “Supercharge Excel: When You Learn To Write DAX For Power Pivot”.

 Excelerator BI Blog